TwoFistedJustice/square-pie/docs/aaa_ToDo.md

 - [ ] Refactor max and min len utils to shazam fns
 - [ ] Refactor money_helper - rename to arche_money
 - [ ] Refactor all classes to use shazam functions where appropriate
-- [ ] Go through all js files and remove dead todos and comments
+- [x] Go through all js files and remove dead todos and comments
 - [ ] Refactor all variables to snake_case
+- [ ] Make UML diagrams for Order API

 ## Time Consuming